gt3/tracker/README.md

 })
 ```

+`trackWithState` action gets transformed into `track` action by the middleware.

 ### 5. Dispatch actions

 Once the tracking actions are created, all that is left is to call `store.dispatch` on them.
 It is up to your app and your Redux setup on how `dispatch` is invoked.

 For React apps, [react-redux](https://github.com/reduxjs/react-redux) is a standard way to wire up container components to Redux store.
 Use helpers [mapDispatchToProps](https://github.com/reduxjs/react-redux/blob/master/docs/api/connect.md#mapdispatchtoprops-object--dispatch-ownprops--object) from react-redux or [bindActionCreators](https://github.com/reduxjs/redux/blob/master/docs/api/bindActionCreators.md) from redux to hook up the dispatch.

+---

+Next, review API documentation below to gain a deeper understanding and tackle advanced use cases.

 ## Documentation
 - [Configuration](https://github.com/gt3/tracker/wiki)